Lucifer (2019 Indian film): Development

-In mid-2012, media outlets reported that a film titled Lucifer was in development, to be directed by Rajesh Pillai, scripted by Murali Gopy, starring Mohanlal and produced by Antony Perumbavoor of Aashirvad Cinemas, planned as a 2013 release.
-Later, Pillai confirmed the news and said it is his "dream come true" to direct Mohanlal and the film will be a "treat" for his fans.
+In 2012, a film titled Lucifer was reported to be in development, to be directed by Rajesh Pillai, written by Murali Gopy, and starring Mohanlal in the lead role.
+It was to be produced by Antony Perumbavoor of Aashirvad Cinemas, and was planned as a 2013 release.
+Pillai later confirmed the project and said that it is his "dream come true" to direct Mohanlal and the film will be a "treat" for his fans.
 Filming was to begin in 2013.
 Aashirvad Cinemas registered the title in 2012 with the Kerala Film Chamber of Commerce.
 However, in May 2013, Pillai said the production would not begin that year as he was busy with Motorcycle Diaries and Murali was working on Left Right Left; they are planning a discussion in June hoping to begin filming by January 2014.
-He also disclosed Lucifer is a thriller and the story has been developed.
-Pillai's regular collaborator Kunchacko Boban was reported to be in the cast.
-Boban commented that he has not signed the film, but did not denied the possibility.
-Pillai confirmed Murali would be acting in the film.
-Only Mohanlal and Murali was decided on the cast as of May 2013.
-In July, it was reported Murali had begun screenwriting.
-However, the project did not come to fruition and Pillai moved on to work on other films.
-He died of health issues in February 2016.
-The film was dropped.
+He also disclosed Lucifer would be a thriller and that the story had been developed.
+Pillai's regular collaborator Kunchacko Boban was reported to be part of the cast.
+Boban commented that he had not signed the film, but did not deny the possibility.
+Pillai confirmed that Gopy would also be acting in the project, besides writing it.
+As of May 2013, only Mohanlal and Gopy were part of the cast.
+In July, it was reported Murali had begun writing the screenplay.
+However, the project was put on hold and Pillai decided to work on other projects.
+After Pillai's death in February 2016, the film was shelved.

-In a July 2016 interview, Murali revealed to The Hindu that he is planning to work on a screenplay titled Lucifer between his other commitments.
-On 15 September, actor Prithviraj Sukumaran announced that Lucifer, written by Murali, starring Mohanlal and produced by Aashirvad Cinemas, would be his directorial debut.
+In July 2016, Gopy revealed to The Hindu in an interview that he was planning to work on a screenplay titled Lucifer between his other commitments.
+On 15 September, actor Prithviraj Sukumaran announced that Lucifer, written by Murali Gopy, starring Mohanlal and produced by Aashirvad Cinemas, would be his directorial debut.
 Murali and Prithviraj clarified that it is not the same film as Pillai's Lucifer, but they have taken the title.
 Murali had prepared two one-line stories both under the working title Lucifer.
-Pillai was to direct the film based on the first story, but that film did not materialise and hence discarded that story.
-The second story was narrated to Prithviraj which he liked.
+Pillai was to direct the film based on the first story, but that film did not materialise, therefore he discarded that story.
+The second story was narrated to Prithviraj, which he agreed to direct.